Intermittent percolation and the scale-free distribution of vegetation clusters

-In this temporally-disordered version of the model (fixing $\sigma=0.25$), the absorbing-to-active critical point is located at $p_c\approx 0.6350$, a value slightly larger than the corresponding value for the homogeneous (or ``pure'') case $p_c\approx 0.6225$ (see Fig.\ref{phase_diagram}) \cite{TGP}.

-Let us stress that in order to properly compare our computational results for either of the considered models with field observations for vegetation cover at a given vegetation density $\rho$ \cite{Scanlon2007,Kefi2007}, we need to consider the ``$constant-\rho$ ensemble''.
-This means that statistics should be collected not for a constant birth probability $p$ (which is difficult to measure empirically) but for constant density $\rho$ (a more accesible quantity).
-Although in the infinitely-large system-size limit, ``constant-$p$ ensemble'' and ``$constant-\rho$ ensemble'' are expected to be equivalent \cite{equivalence,Henkel-book}, in finite systems --as there is not a one-to-one map between $p$ and $\rho$-- results can be (and actually are) different in both ensembles.

-In practical terms, to obtain results for a given density $\rho$, we run computer simulations for different values of $p$ and for long-enough times as to reach the stationary state (typically $t>10^3$).
-Unless specifically mentioned, we consider a system size $N=1024\times1024$ which is enough to collect good statistics at a reasonable computational cost.
-Then, we take a ``snapshot'' of the final configuration and collect the statistics of patches sizes conditioned to the value of its overall density $\rho$ (using a binning of size $\Delta \rho=0.001$).
-As the output, we determine the path-size distribution for each possible density value.
+The mean value, $\bar{p}$ is the control parameter and is kept constant in each simulation.
+In all cases, $\bar{p}$ is constrained to lie within the interval $[\sigma,1-\sigma]$ so that $p(t) \in [0,1]$; on the other hand, $\sigma$, characterizing the environmental variability, is typically fixed (unless explicitly stated) to a value $\sigma=0.25$.